-Daniel Liden is the Director of Data Analytics at the Guinn Center for Policy Priorities in Las Vegas, Nevada.
-In this role, he is responsible for conducting data-driven policy analysis and for supporting ongoing research and data analysis at the Guinn Center.
+Most recently, Daniel Liden was the Director of Data Analytics at the Guinn Center for Policy Priorities in Las Vegas, Nevada.
+In this role, he was responsible for conducting data-driven policy analysis and for supporting ongoing research and data analysis at the Guinn Center.

 Mr. Liden received his B.A. in the History of Science at the University of Chicago.
 Following this, he worked for several years for Context Matters, Inc., a data analysis company focused on global pharmaceutical reimbursement policies and data.
 While working at Context Matters, Mr. Liden wrote extensively about drug pricing and reimbursement practices.
 He went on to receive an M.S. in Statistics from the University of Minnesota, Twin Cities.
 His thesis work comprised a simulation-based comparison of statistical tests for heterogeneity of risk difference between patient subgroups in clinical trials.